 Amazon planning to reopen its French warehouses from May 19

-PARIS, May 15 (Reuters) - Amazon AMZN.O said on Friday it is aiming to gradually reopen its French warehouses from May 19 as the U.S. e-commerce giant is finalizing an agreement with unions and work councils that should put an end to a spat that led to a more than one-month closure of the sites.
+PARIS, May 15 (Reuters) - Amazon AMZN.O said on Friday it aims to gradually reopen its French warehouses from May 19 as it finalizes an agreement with unions and work councils toend a dispute over coronavirus protection steps that closed the sites for more than one month.

-Its six French warehouses have been closed since April 16 following court rulings that ordered it to restrict deliveries during the COVID-19 pandemic or face hefty fines.
+The U.S. e-commerce giant's six French warehouses, which employ about 10,000 people on permanent and interim contracts, have been closed since April 16 following court rulings that ordered it to restrict deliveries during the COVID-19 pandemic or face hefty fines.

+The legal stand-off followed a complaint filed by hardline union SUD, which said Amazon did not do enough to protect employees from COVID-19 contagion.

+The company has said the latest French court ruling, which restricts deliveries to IT products, health items, food and pet food, could lead to multimillion-dollar fines if it unintentionally ships items that are not included on the list.

-(Reporting by Christian Lowe; Writing by Benoit Van Overstraeten; Editing by Sandra Maler)
+(Reporting by Christian Lowe; Writing by Benoit Van Overstraeten; Editing by Sandra Maler and Sonya Hepinstall)

 ((benoit.vanoverstraeten@thomsonreuters.com; +33149495339;))